 On another note, SOA's Auntie Rose has built a small kitchen outside the chapel cum education centre, so that meals can be prepared separately and safely.
 She and her efficient team, have also installed a little sink where the children can wash their hands before meals.
 SOA is indeed blessed to have so many dedicated volunteers, partners and sponsors!

 Click on photos below to get a larger view.

 Sahabat Orang Asli - Follow Up Visit to Gerik on 13th August 2016

-SOA team members and SOA volunteer Mr Chow of Persatuan Perkhidmatan Komuniti Taiping paid a visit to Gerik to deliver emergency packs consisting of food and toiletries like soap, to thirteen families identified earlier to be severely malnourished.
+SOA team members and a volunteer from Taiping, Mr Stephen Chow of Persatuan Perkhidmatan Komuniti Taiping paid a visit to Gerik to deliver emergency packs consisting of food and toiletries like soap, to thirteen families identified earlier to be severely malnourished.
 Stephen also kindly brought a custom-made wheelchair specially for the child suffering from cerebral palsy and patiently taught the family how to make use of the contraption.

 Sahabat Orang Asli - Medical camp to Gerik on 23rd and 24th July 2016